Health & Safety

 At Takara Leben, at regular meetings of the Health Committee, we identify "traffic accidents," "occupational accidents," and "overtime work" as significant risks threatening employee safety and health in the workplace, and conduct investigations, reports, and discussions aimed at solving these problems.

-Committee members representing different workplaces have raised specific issues in workplace environments and habits that hinder reducing overtime and promoting leave taking, and measures to improve these are discussed and implemented sequentially with management.
+The committee members representing different workplaces have raised specific issues in workplace environments and habits that hinder reducing overtime and promoting leave taking, and measures to improve these are discussed and implemented sequentially with management.

 Safe Driving Courses

 Takara Leben conducts safe driving training during new employee training and for employees involved in traffic accidents during the relevant fiscal year, aiming to raise employees' safety awareness and prevent accidents.
-We communicate that striving to prevent accidents is a corporate social responsibility and part of our corporate activities, introduce past accident trends, and conduct group work as part of hazard prediction training to prevent accidents.
+We convey that striving to prevent accidents is a corporate social responsibility and part of our corporate activities, introduce past accident trends, and conduct group work as part of hazard prediction training to prevent accidents.

-Health Care Management
+Health and Productivity Management

 Efforts to Reduce Working Hours